 This is an important intervention that echoes and intersects postcolonial studies’ preoccupation with issues of racial otherness.
-Indeed, both ecocriticism and postcolonialism have had to contend with the construction of difference, whether nonhuman or racial otherness, that have been consistently cast as categorically other by a dominant culture intent on keeping its exclusionary boundaries impervious.
+Indeed, both ecocriticism and postcolonialism have had to contend with the construction of sites of difference, whether nonhuman or racial otherness, that have been consistently cast as categorically other by a dominant culture intent on keeping its exclusionary boundaries impervious.
 And both fields have responded to this hierarchical process of differentiation by revealing the imbrication and interdependence of self and other as well as the constructedness of categories of difference.
 Just as postcolonialism reveals the extent to which whiteness as norm depends on constructed notions of blackness as categorically other to produce its own taken-for-granted invisibility, ecocriticism has worked hard to expose the constructedness of representations of Nature as pristine and untouched.

 In this essay, I argue that in highlighting the construction of the concept of Nature, ecocriticism has sometimes failed to expose the constructedness of the category “human.”
 By contrast, my argument brings into relief the representational and ideological work that goes into producing the category of human itself in a way that reveals the imbrication of both racial and nonhuman forms of otherness in narrative.
-Specifically, I argue that an ecocritical reading of Caryl Phillips’s Cambridge reveals the extent to which nonhuman landscapes harbor a multiplicity of meanings that work in tandem with other sites of difference (most notably race and gender) to produce the category of “human” itself.
+Specifically, I argue that an ecocritical reading of Caryl Phillips’s Cambridge (1991) reveals the extent to which nonhuman landscapes harbor a multiplicity of meanings that work in tandem with other sites of difference (most notably race and gender) to produce the category of “human” itself.
 This construction occurs in a way that has gone unaddressed in the current ecocritical consensus about the untenability of the human/nonhuman dyad, a consensus that typically singles out and examines the constructedness of nature independently of its dependence on other categories of difference such as race.
 Like whiteness and masculinity in studies that aim at exposing the constructedness of race or gender respectively, the human in the human/nonhuman binary is too often naturalized as a stable category of analysis by virtue of the near exclusive focus on the constructedness of the environment.
 What my ecocritical reading of the natural landscape in Cambridge exposes is the production of difference between the categories of human and nonhuman rather than a straightforward challenge to it.
 Indeed, the challenge to the binary typically focuses on dissecting the representation of the environment as a backdrop to human beings’ development, thereby not only leaving the concept of the human subject intact but also reinforcing it.
-In Cambridge, by contrast, this dynamic of production and reification is highlighted and exposed throughout the narrative: first, because the text is all about illustrating and exposing the characters’ assimilation and parroting of ideological assumptions about race, humanity, gender, and Christianity, as evidenced by the criticism highlighting Emily Cartright’s internalized gendered and racist beliefs about the black population she encounters; and secondly, because, in doing so, sets into motion a process of reading that makes visible how it is the very concept of human itself--in all its naturalized and hence invisible gendered/racialized dimensions--that is created through a particular representation of the environment.
+In Cambridge, by contrast, this dynamic of production and reification is highlighted and exposed throughout the narrative: first, because the text is all about illustrating and exposing the characters’ assimilation and parroting of ideological assumptions about race, humanity, gender, and Christianity, as evidenced by the criticism highlighting Emily Cartright’s internalized gendered and racist beliefs about the black population she encounters; and secondly, because, in doing so, the novel sets into motion a process of reading that makes visible how it is the very concept of human itself--in all its naturalized and hence invisible gendered/racialized dimensions--that is created through a particular representation of the environment.
 I am not arguing here that Phillips’ depiction of the environment is aligned with an object-oriented ontology that would posit nonhuman objects as existing independently of human perception.
 Rather, I emphasize how, in Cambridge, the representation of the environment as separate from the subject is exposed as a construction on which the illusions of the autonomy, wholeness, and ultimately superiority of the subject rests.